fpicarras/obsidian-main-vault/GoldenRift/Trading System.md

 - `experience` - _Integer_ or [Stepped Int](https://github.com/mortuusars/Wares/wiki/Sealed-Delivery-Agreement#stepped-int) - Finalized to a number.
 - `deliveryTime` - _Integer_ or [Stepped Int](https://github.com/mortuusars/Wares/wiki/Sealed-Delivery-Agreement#stepped-int) - Finalized to a number.
 - `expiresInSeconds` - _Integer_ or [Stepped Int](https://github.com/mortuusars/Wares/wiki/Sealed-Delivery-Agreement#stepped-int) - Finalized to a number.
+## Script

+> To improve trade making, a Python script and a Excel file were added in this directory, they allow for the easy creation of wares trades.
 ***
 # Pricing